forseti-security/forseti-security/_docs/_latest/setup/forseti-on-gke.md

 In each of the following scenarios, the user will create a *main.tf* file and add the appropriate input variables.
 It is recommended that this *main.tf* be created in an empty directory.

-Each scenario described below invokes a corresponding example in the [examples/on_gke](https://github.com/forseti-security/terraform-google-forseti/tree/master/examples/on_gke) folder of the *terraform-google-forseti* Terraform module.
+Each scenario described below invokes a corresponding example in the [examples/](https://github.com/forseti-security/terraform-google-forseti/tree/master/examples/) folder of the *terraform-google-forseti* Terraform module.
+Each "on-GKE" specific example is prepended with "on_gke_".
 Please understand that each of these examples are just that, examples.
 Each example has a *main.tf* file that describes how the environment will be built addressing common scenarios.
 Please review the examples to determine if the examples are sufficient for the environment where Forseti is deployed.

-Each corresponding example in [examples/on_gke](https://github.com/forseti-security/terraform-google-forseti/tree/master/examples/on_gke) on GitHub also contains additional information on each deployment scenario.
+Each corresponding example in the [examples/](https://github.com/forseti-security/terraform-google-forseti/tree/master/examples/) folder on GitHub also contains additional information on each deployment scenario.

 Wherever possible, the examples utilize [modules](https://registry.terraform.io/modules/terraform-google-modules) developed and curated by the [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit/) team.
 These modules implement opinionated best practices for deploying GCP components.
 For example, the [kubernetes-engine](https://registry.terraform.io/modules/terraform-google-modules/kubernetes-engine/google/4.0.0) module applies practices found in the [GKE hardening](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster).

 ### Deploy Forseti and Forseti on GKE end-to-end

 Create a file named *main.tf* in an empty directory and add the following content.
-Add the appropiate values for each of the input vairables (e.g. domain, gsuite_admin_email).
+Add the appropiate values for each of the input variables (e.g. domain, gsuite_admin_email).

 ```bash
 module "forseti-on-gke-end-to-end" {